dtoczala/watson-landing-page/README.md

 The topic of DevOps when working in IBM Cloud is deserving of it's own "landing page".
 The open cloud platform and the ability to apply the [Continuous Delivery](https://cloud.ibm.com/docs/overview?topic=overview-dev-journey#devops) service, along with it's support for toolchains, means that you have a lot of options when configuring your IBM Cloud environment to promote best practices and DevOps principles.

 ### References for Further Reading
--[All-In-One Tool for Backing Up IBM Cloud and Watson Services](https://github.com/modlanglais/ibm-cloud-backup) - a Python project, led by [Morgan Langlais](https://github.com/modlanglais), out on GitHub which will backup (and eventually restore) your IBM Cloud and IBM Watson repositories and services.
+- [All-In-One Tool for Backing Up IBM Cloud and Watson Services](https://github.com/modlanglais/ibm-cloud-backup) - a Python project, led by [Morgan Langlais](https://github.com/modlanglais), out on GitHub which will backup (and eventually restore) your IBM Cloud and IBM Watson repositories and services.
 - [Design the structure of your IBM Cloud Foundry Enterprise Environment](https://cloud.ibm.com/docs/cloud-foundry?topic=cloud-foundry-bpimplementation#bpimplementation) - Guidance focused on Cloud Foundry Enterprise Environments (CFEE), helping you on your orgs and spaces.
 - [Data and AI — Data Dev Ops Rules of Engagement](http://ibm.biz/datadevops) - You MUST take care of your data, and subject it to the same types of DevOps principles that you use for everything else in your software development environment.
 [Anna Chaney](https://medium.com/@anna_seg) tells you what you need to focus on.
 - [Full Cycle Cognitive Development (4 part series)](https://dtoczala.wordpress.com/2017/02/02/full-cycle-cognitive-development-part-1-business-concepts/) - A series by D. Toczala on the concerns, tools, and strategies for doing Cognitive development, from ideation through build and maintenance.